allxxx008/bimm143_github/README.md

-# bimm143_github
+# BIMM143
-My classwork from BIMM 143 Spring 25 at UCSD
+My classwork from BIMM143 SP25 at UCSD